iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

       replicaFactor: "2"
       thinProvision: "true"
       reclaimPolicy: Delete
-      clusterConnection: "iomesh-cluster-1/iomesh-cluster-1-csi-configmap"  # Specify the namespace and configMap for the second IOMesh cluster.
+      clusterConnection: "iomesh-cluster-1/iomesh-cluster-1-csi-configmap"  # Specify the namespace and configMap for the non-management cluster.
-      iomeshCluster: "iomesh-cluster-1/iomesh-cluster-1" # Specify the namespace where this IOMesh cluster resides and cluster name.
+      iomeshCluster: "iomesh-cluster-1/iomesh-cluster-1" # Specify the namespace where this cluster resides and cluster name.
     volumeBindingMode: Immediate
     provisioner: com.iomesh.csi-driver
     allowVolumeExpansion: true